albertllousas/functional-domain-driven-design/README.md

 - Scoring: Credit scoring (out-sourced).
 - Loan application: All the loan application lifecycle.
 - Loan evaluation: Basically, it decides if we should lend the money to the customer.
-- Loan management: All the loan management after a decision has benn made, including negotiation, contracts or history.
+- Loan management: All the loan management after a decision has been made, including negotiation or contracts.

 During these sessions we also spotted that a Loan have different meanings depending on the subdomain, we are discovering the **ubiquitous language**, another DDD concept.